tendermint/tendermint/spec/abci++/abci++_basic_concepts.md

 - [**EndBlock**](./abci++_methods.md#endblock) It is executed once all transactions have been processed via `DeliverTx` to inform the application that the block can now be committed and inform it of potential changes such as a new validator set to be proposed in the next round.
-As with `DeliverTx`, the responses returned are included in the header of the next block.
+As with `DeliverTx`, cryptographic commitments of the responses returned are included in the header of the next block.
 <!-- - [**ExtendVote:**](./abci++_methods.md#extendvote) It allows applications to force their
   validators to do more than just validate within consensus. `ExtendVote` allows applications to